Aspaen Gimnasio Iragua: History

 The school began working on January 20, 1969, with a staff of 7 teachers and 81 students.
 Today it has around 600 students, a staff of 65 teachers and a total of 130 employees.
-It has 14 grades beginning with pre-kindergarten to 11th grade in pre-school, primary, vocational middle school and International Baccalaureate.
+It has 18 grades, beginning with baby care to 12th grade.
 The socio-economic level of the alumni and their families are from high and medium-high classes.
-According to the information mentioned before the school divides itself in level A (preschool-school) that includes grades from preschool to third grade, level B (middle school) from grades 4th-8th and level C (high School) that includes grades 9th, 10th, and 11th.
+According to the information mentioned before the school divides itself in Kinabalu (babycare -transition), primary from grades 1st-6th, and secondary, that includes grades 7th, 8th, 9th, 10th, 11th and 12th.

 The other institution which works in cooperation with Aspaen, is Corpaf -corporacion de padres de familia- born in 1968 and whose function is to provide the physical installations and logistics to the educational canters of Aspaen, being the economical support of the schools. on the other hand, it is also in charge of the families' growth process.

 It is a bilingual school, and in 2007 it officially became a calendar b school.
 It has been affiliated to the International Baccalaureate Organization (IBO) since 1989, which gave the school the opportunity to open itself to other cultures, a better academic performance together with a better preparations of its staff in order to assume coherently its institutional philosophy.
 In 1991 the National Ministry of Education approved this educative innovation with the permission to give the title of International Bachelors in Sciences with the resolution 12609 of November 1991.
 In 1993 the first promotion of International Bachelors graduated, with a diploma expired by the IBO.
 It has also been qualified as a Very Superior Level school according to the Colombian state exam (ICFES).